ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Approach

 \subsection{Multi-Objective Relative Pose \ac{IK}}

-The primary objective for the defined scenario is to accurately determine the relative pose between the reference robot and the tool robot.
+The primary objective for relative \ac{IK} problem is to accurately determine the relative pose between the reference robot and the tool robot.
 To achieve this, the first components of the objective function are defined to address both the relative position and orientation errors.

 For the relative position, the objective function can be formulated as: